-Whether you have an indoor or an outdoor cat, here’s the bottom line: both are likely to go missing at some point.
-And in a world where only around 2% of missing cats are reunited with their parents, you want to ensure a helpful stranger can easily identify and find them in these situations.
-Attaching an ID tag or GPS tracker can help keep your missing your cat safe – but in order to use them, your cat will need to get used to wearing a collar.
-Bringing up the million dollar question: how to get a cat to wear a collar in the first place?
+In a world where only around 2% of missing cats are reunited with their parents, attaching an ID tag or GPS tracker to their collar can help keep your missing your cat safe.
+Bringing up the million dollar question: how to train a cat to wear a collar in the first place?

 Should cats wear collars?

-But with proper cat collar training, fit and selection, and the right amount of care, most cats take pretty well to collars.
-Here’s what one study from the Ohio State University1 found after researching 538 cats and their collars:
+But with proper cat collar training, fit and selection, and the right amount of care, most cats adjust pretty well to collars.
+In fact, here’s what one study from the Ohio State University found after researching 538 cats and their collars:1

 • Most cats (72.3%) wore their collars successfully.